-Figure 1 Scree Plot of Eigenvalues after PCA
+Figure 1.
+Scree plot of eigenvalues after PCA Source: computation in STATA

-84% of the total variance in the data.
-The overall Kaiser-Meyer-Olkin (KMO) test for sample adequacy registers a value of 0.90, which is perceived as a "marvellous result" (Henry F. Kaiser and John Rice 1974).
-In addition, likelihood ratio (LR) tests of independence and sphericity have significant p-values, highlighting that the six variables are highly intercorrelated and, therefore, appropriate for a data reduction technique.
-By applying Cronbach's alpha test, we check the items' internal consistency in the scale, the value of 0.94 revealed excellent internal consistency (Joseph A. Gliem and Rosemary R. Gliem 2003).
+Six components were generated by applying the PCA technique during the first phase.
+However, in the above table, we report only those that are retained (in conformity with Kaiser's criteria, only components with an eigenvalue greater than one are extracted, as these are 'stable').
+Thus, Component 1 was retained, with an eigenvalue equal to 5.05, which extracts the largest amount of variance, explaining approximately 84% of the total variance in the data.
+The overall Kaiser-Meyer- Olkin [KMO] test for sample adequacy registers a value of 0.90, which is perceived as a 'marvellous result' (Henry F. Kaiser and John Rice, 1974).
+In addition, likelihood ratio [LR] tests of independence and sphericity have significant p-values, highlighting that the six variables are highly intercorrelated and, therefore, appropriate for a data reduction technique.
+By applying Cronbach's alpha test, we check the items' internal consistency in the scale, the value of 0.94 revealed excellent internal consistency (Joseph A. Gliem and Rosemary R. Gliem, 2003).
 We did not opt for any type of rotation, as it is not necessary since only one component is retained.
 To clarify the adequacy of all six observed variables in constructing the global governance quality indicator, the KMO test was reported individually for each variable.
-Therefore, the high values (all above 0.87) emphasise "meritorious results" and imply that the variables have enough in common to warrant a PCA.
+Therefore, the high values (all above 0.87) emphasise 'meritorious results' and imply that the variables have enough in common to warrant a PCA.
 Unexplained values represent the proportion of the variance of the observed variable unexplained by the first component retained.
 Lower values are preferred, as in our case.
 Overall, Component 1 reproduced the variance of the original explanatory variables well.
 In this case, we use the first component to construct a synthetic index labelled global governance quality.

 In Table 3, we employ a PCA (based on the correlation matrix of variables) to build an aggregate estimator of knowledge endowment.
-This indicator was created from the five observed variables mentioned in Section 2.2.
+This indicator was created from the five observed variables mentioned in Section 3.2.
 Figure 2 illustrates the scree plot of the eigenvalues after running PCA.